-- 210. Ongoing governance arrangements for Fishermans Bend are not clear.
-Ultimately, it is likely that implementation of the public infrastructure funding framework will require co-operation across numerous governments and other parties, such as DELWP, Councils, the Victorian Planning Authority and developers. - 211.
+- 213. Ongoing governance arrangements for Fishermans Bend are not clear.
+Ultimately, it is likely that implementation of the public infrastructure funding framework will require co-operation across numerous governments and other parties, such as DELWP, Councils, the Victorian Planning Authority and developers. - 214.
 I understand that the VPA is collecting interim development contributions.
-The City of Melbourne and the City of Port Phillip are separately collecting public open space contributions. - 212.
-It is not clear how interim development contributions will be distributed between the various precincts, infrastructure projects and local government areas. - 213.
-In my view, this complex administrative environment is likely to be inefficient and could lead to challenges in terms of accumulating funds for major projects and reaching agreement on project priorities and funding responsibilities. - 214.
+The City of Melbourne and the City of Port Phillip are separately collecting public open space contributions. - 215.
+It is not clear how funds would be distributed between the various precincts, infrastructure projects and local government areas. - 216.
+In my view, this complex administrative environment is likely to be inefficient and could lead to challenges in terms of accumulating funds for major projects and reaching agreement on project priorities and funding responsibilities. - 217.
 It is my view that a co-ordinated approach to strategic land acquisition and infrastructure delivery is required to ensure that all infrastructure items are delivered in a timely manner.
 This co-ordinated approach will be particularly important for finalisation of a DCP or translation into an ICP.
-The Framework does not provide direction in this regard, including the role of the City of Melbourne.
+The Framework does not provide direction in this regard, including the expected role of the City of Port Phillip.